teoivancevic/teoivancevic.github.io/content/now.md

 url: "/now/"
 ---

-In Zagreb, second year of my Bachelor degree in Computer Science at FER.
+In Zagreb, third year of my Bachelor degree in Computer Science at FER.

 ---